-Although we deny liability in all currently threatened or pending litigation proceedings and believe that we have valid bases to contest all claims made against us, we have recorded an immaterial aggregate litigation contingency accrual at June 30, 2023.
-Based on current facts and circumstances, aggregate reasonably possible (but not probable) losses in excess of the recorded accruals for litigation contingencies are estimated to be \$20 million.
-If our assumptions or analyses regarding any of our contingencies are incorrect, if facts and circumstances change, or if future litigation arises, we could realize losses in excess of the recorded accruals (and in excess of the \$20 million referenced above) which could have a material negative impact on our financial condition, results of operations, and cash flows.
-For more information regarding our legal contingencies, please see

-Item 1 Legal Proceedings on page 42 and Note 15 Contingencies on page 22 of the Notes to Consolidated Condensed Financial Statements.
+Although we deny liability in all currently threatened or pending litigation proceedings, we have recorded an immaterial aggregate litigation contingency accrual at September 30, 2023.
+Based on current facts and circumstances, aggregate reasonably possible (but not probable) losses in excess of the recorded accruals for litigation contingencies are estimated to be \$21 million.
+If our assumptions or analyses regarding any of our contingencies are incorrect, if facts and circumstances change, or if future litigation arises, we could realize losses in excess of the recorded accruals (and in excess of the \$21 million referenced above) which could have a material negative impact on our financial condition, results of operations, and cash flows.
+For more information regarding our legal contingencies, please see Item 1 Legal Proceedings on page 41 and Note 16 Contingencies on page 21 of the Notes to Consolidated Condensed Financial Statements.

 ITEM 2.
-UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS.
+UNREGISTERED SALES OF EQUITY SECURITIES, USE OF PROCEEDS, AND ISSUER PURCHASES OF EQUITY SECURITIES.